probberechts/soccerdata/README.rst

 developers disclaim any responsibility for misuse, legal consequences, or damages resulting from its use.
 It is your responsibility to use the software in accordance with the laws and regulations of your jurisdiction.

-**Contribution and Issues:** As soccerdata relies on web scraping, any changes to the scraped websites will break the package.
+**Contribution and Issues:** As SoccerData relies on web scraping, any changes to the scraped websites will break the package.
 Hence, do not expect that all code will work all the time.
 If you spot any bugs, then please `fork it and start a pull request <https://github.com/probberechts/soccerdata/blob/master/CONTRIBUTING.rst>`__.